cardoeng/gigawork/README.md

 An automated tool for extracting GitHub Actions' workflows from Git repositories written in Python.
 `gigawork` (**Gi**ve me **G**itHub **A**ctions **Work**flows) is primarily designed to be used as a command-line tool.
-Given a Git repository (or a folder containing multiple Git repositories), it extracts the different workflows and their versions from the Git history.
-The workflows and its related information (such as the author name, the commit date, ...) are saved in a given directory and a given CSV file.
+Given a Git repository, it extracts the different workflows and their versions from the Git history.
+The extraction is done by traversing the Git history of the repository and going back in time respecting the first-parent rule until the first commit (or the given reference) is reached.
+The workflows are saved in a given directory along with relevant metadata (see [Usage](#usage)) in a given CSV file.

 ## Installation